Our Winnebago View suspension needed a few upgrades to minimize body roll while improving ride comfort. What were they and did they work?

 After taking delivery of our 2019 Winnebago View 24D in Indiana, we drove it to Erie, Pennsylvania to visit my brother’s family.
 As we drove down the road loaded with our belongings, we were completely disappointed in the excessive body roll which made driving and riding in it practically unbearable.

-However, once we got on the road, our drive was absolutely miserable.
-Coupled with the terrible roads and the motorhome’s stock suspension, we felt like we were back on the rescue boats.
-I kid you not, we got RV sick; much like being sea sick!
+Coupled with the terrible roads and the motorhome’s stock suspension, it felt like we were back on the Coast Guard rescue boats.
+I kid you not, we got RV sick; much like being sea sick.

 Our small Class C motorhome rocked and rolled at every turn.
-It felt like we were going to tip over as we pulled in and out of every driveway or parking lot.
+At some points, it felt like we were going to tip over as we pulled in and out of driveways or parking lots.

-We seriously wondered if we made a $165,000 mistake because our little motorhome drove like CRAP!
-There, I said it!
+We seriously wondered if we made a $165,000 mistake because our small Class C motorhome drove like CRAP!

-After diligent research, Dan figured out what we needed to do to improve our Winnebago View’s suspension.
-Dan ordered the necessary parts and components needed to complete our suspension modifications.
-They would be waiting for us at my brother’s house when we’d arrive.
+After diligent research, Dan knew exactly what we needed to do to upgrade our Winnebago View’s suspension to improve the ride.
+He ordered the necessary parts and components needed to complete our Class C suspension upgrades.
+They’d be waiting for us at my brother’s house once we’d arrive.

 Once we got to my bro’s house, we were blessed with great weather and a level location to do our RV modifications.
 Electricity was also available along with ample work space, lots of tools and of course, an extra set of man-hands to help.
 (Thanks Jim!)

 So, let’s jump right in to show you how we improved our Winnebago View’s suspension with a few simple upgrades.

 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.